fjantunen/sev1/index.md

 #### Avoiding Cognitive Overload

 * **Focus on the Signal:** Filter out irrelevant information.
 IC's job is to create a clear signal-to-noise ratio. 🔇
 * **Delegate Ruthlessly:** IC assigns specific, clear tasks, ask folks to report back in channel async.
-Avoid vague "look into this." ✅
+Avoid vague 'look into this.' ✅
 * **Use Checklists/Runbooks:** Reduce cognitive load by externalizing routine steps. 📋
 * **Limit Concurrent Tasks:** Encourage responders to focus on one problem at a time.
 Use prioritized checklists for multiple tasks, as needed. 🎯

 #### Psychological Safety During the Incident

-* **Encourage Speaking Up:** Create an environment where it's safe to say "I don't know," "I need help," or "I'm overwhelmed." 🗣️
+* **Encourage Speaking Up:** Create an environment where it's safe to say 'I don't know,' 'I need help,' or 'I'm overwhelmed.' 🗣️
 * **No Blame in the Moment:** During the incident, focus solely on resolution.
 Post-incident is for learning. 🛡️
 * **Support for Mistakes:** Acknowledge that mistakes happen, especially under pressure.
 Focus on recovery and learning. 🤗